ohughes16/stock-analysis/README.md

 I wanted to investigate if the code could be designed to run faster if we were to increase the number of tickers being analyzed down the line.
 This project was designed to compare the efficiency of different VBA logic for Steve's analysis.
 If we took the nested for loop out of the macro, and were able to write the macro to have a single for loop with values stored in an array and used a counter to index the data as we went through the sheet one time.
 ## Results
-Utilizing a single for loop to go through the 3012 rows a single time caused the speed of the macro to increase by a factor of 10.
+Utilizing a single for loop to go through the 3012 rows a single time caused the speed of the macro to increase to be twelve times faster.
+We utilized a timer at the begining and the end of the code to compare the speed of the original and refactored macros.

 ![VBA_Challenge_2017_original](https://user-images.githubusercontent.com/64506842/94330506-229c8f00-ff7a-11ea-84d4-b6b059371a56.PNG)
 ![VBA_Challenge_2017_refactored](https://user-images.githubusercontent.com/64506842/94330509-23352580-ff7a-11ea-92bd-0a5177e5a04a.PNG)